Chole4ever/identityManagementSystem/README.md

-## A Delicate Identity Management System Built in Java and Solidity
+## Decentralized Identity Management System Built in Java and Solidity

 ### Features: